 Family members should do research so that they can better understand what is happening to their loved one and so that they understand why their loved one may seem changed after an auto accident where a traumatic brain injury occurred.

-We at the Law Offices of Edward A. Smith have represented many people who have sustained a traumatic brain injury following a car accident that later resulted in tinnitus.
+We at the Edward A Smith Law Offices have represented many people who have sustained a traumatic brain injury following a car accident that later resulted in tinnitus.
 We truly empathize with them.
 If you have or a loved one have been involved in a car accident resulting is a brain injury, please call us at 916.921.6400 to discuss your claim, your diagnosis and any concerns you may have regarding treatment.
 To learn what other are saying about our office, see reviews left by our past clients on our Facebook page, Avvo, Google or Yelp.

 Photo Attribution: By Jason Rogers [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons